Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Introduction

 In this paper, therefore, we focus on open-world semantic segmentation from only image-text pairs without any dense annotation.
-For the setting, the existing methods \cite{zhou2022maskclip, shin2022reco, xu2022groupvit, liu2022vilseg} mainly rely on the transferability of the image-text alignment capability learned during the training to perform region-text alignment at inference time.
-More specifically, MaskCLIP~\cite{zhou2022maskclip} leverages a pre-trained model such as CLIP, simply modifies its last layer to extract more precise patch-level visual features, and finally generates segmentation masks by patch-text matching.
+For this setting, the existing methods \cite{zhou2022maskclip, shin2022reco, xu2022groupvit, liu2022vilseg} learn an image-text alignment capability during training and heavily rely on the transferability of the image-text alignment to perform region-text alignment at inference.
+More specifically, MaskCLIP~\cite{zhou2022maskclip} leverages CLIP models pre-trained to learn image-text alignment.
+To perform region-text alignment using CLIP, MaskCLIP applies a simple heuristic modification to the CLIP image encoder.
 GroupViT~\cite{xu2022groupvit} and ViL-Seg~\cite{liu2022vilseg} propose to cluster region-level visual features into distinct groups and generate segmentation masks by matching the groups and texts.
 Note that they match the text embeddings and clustered region features in test time, but in training time, the text embeddings are aligned with global image embeddings.
-While the existing methods have shown impressive results even from the training with image-text alignment, they still suffer from the alignment-level discrepancy between training and test as depicted in \cref{fig:concept-comp}.
-This training-test discrepancy in the alignment can weaken open-world segmentation capability.
+While the existing methods have shown impressive results even through the training with image-text alignment, they still suffer from the alignment-level discrepancy between training and testing phases as depicted in \cref{fig:concept-comp}.